khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 <div class="two_columns">
   <div>

-#### Alignment of eg: a viral sequences allows us to:
+Sequence alignment
-  * Identify conserved regions for vaccine/drug development
+- allows us to identify conserved regions for vaccine/drug development
-  * Identify changes in function to make predictions about the virus' behaviour
+- can help us predict the trajectory

-  * Identify and prepare for emerging variants
+#### These are big questions that sequence alignment can contribute to answering

   </div>
   <div>